floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 - _Technology_: the technologies, algorithms, or methods for modularization.
   #linebreak()
   Keywords: automated tool, machine learning, static analysis, dynamic analysis, hybrid analysis

+In addition to search queries on the selected platforms, we used snowballing to identify additional relevant publications.
+Snowballing is a research technique used to find additional publications of interest by following the references of the selected publications.

 Based the inclusion/exclusion criteria in @slr_criteria, the results were filtered, and the relevant studies were selected for inclusion in the systematic literature review.